hustvl/BoxCaseg/README.md

 ## Introduction
 <p align="center"><img src="figures/pipeline.png" alt="pipeline" width="90%"></p>

 Weakly-supervised instance segmentation uses coarser annotations to acquire a high-precision instance segmentation model, such as bounding boxes.
 This "box-to-seg" process is a class-agnostic process.
-Our motivation is to learn a BoxCaseg model that achieves generic class-agnostic segmentation.
+Our motivation is to learn a model that achieves generic class-agnostic segmentation.
 Our training process is divided into three steps.
 First, we obtain a class-agnostic segmentation model through the joint training of box-supervised dataset and salient object segmentation dataset.
 Second, we use the class-agnostic segmentation model to produce high-quality predictions for training instances.
 Those segmentation predictions are merged to generate proxy instance masks for training images.
 Finally, we re-train a Mask R-CNN with proxy masks.

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites